Motorcycle Review: The 2026 Yamaha WR125R Dual-Sport

 As the “tall girl” on the scene I would have opted for an even taller seat if that were an option.
 Taller riders will also want to adjust the handlebars higher, or even install risers.
 This will improve the rider’s posture when standing up while riding.

-A potential disadvantage for new riders is the weight.
-Dual sport motorcycles tend to be heavier than offroad only dirtbikes.
-Coming in with a curb weight of 304 lbs, the Yamaha WR125R is fairly heavy for such a small displacement motorcycle.
-The weight could be a concern when picking up the bike after a tipover.
-However, I find overall it is still on the lighter end of the offroad motorcycle spectrum, and picking it up is quite doable.
+A potential disadvantage for new riders is the WR125R's 304-pound weight.
+Dual-sport motorcycles tend to be heavier than off-road only dirtbikes.
+The Yamaha is fairly heavy for such a small displacement motorcycle.
+This could be a concern when picking up the bike after a tip over.
+However, it is still on the lighter end of the off-road motorcycle spectrum, and picking it up is quite doable.

 The Yamaha WR125R comes with front and rear disc brakes, and Front only ABS.
 This allows newer riders to build experience using the front brake both on and off road, while using standard rear brake actuation for better control when off road.

-I am impressed by the stock Dunlop D605 dual sport tires.
-Sometimes dual sport tires can feel squirely when you take to the pavement at higher speeds, but the Yamaha WR125R felt planted.
-I was confident leaning into the curves on the mountain road as we headed back to our starting point.
-I did have one oops moment when I slid a bit on a section of mud, but the rear tire quickly found traction again.
+I am impressed by the stock Dunlop D605 dual-sport tires.
+Sometimes dual-sport tires can feel squirrely when you take to the pavement at higher speeds, but the Yamaha WR125R feels planted.
+I am confident leaning into curves on the mountain roads.
+I did have one "oops" moment when I slid a bit on a section of mud, but the rear tire quickly found traction again.

 The WR125R’s KYB suspension handles rocks and ruts with ease.